-I studied Graphic Design and Photography at Massachusetts College of Art and had the great fortune to have Abelardo Morrell as my first teacher.
+I studied Graphic Design and Photography at Massachusetts College of Art in Boston and had the great fortune to have Abelardo Morrell as my first teacher.
 I was shooting 35mm black and white film with my Nikon FM2 and learned to print my own images and fell in love with photography.

 During this time the internet also started exploding onto the photography scene, and I created my first website featuring my Holga photographs.
-The Holga night images became very popular and I started receiving many requests to explain how to make these images.
-That’s why I created a page on my site specifically dedicated to Holga questions.
+The Holga night images became very popular on Flickr and I started receiving many requests to explain how to make these images.
+I created a page on my site specifically dedicated to Holga questions.

 I have explored other ways of image making, like printmaking, screen printing and old techniques like cyanotype.
 I like the handmade quality of these processes as opposed to the digital processes which feels removed from the image for me.